Bhatpara West Bengal, India Travel Guide

 INR 300-800 using taxis, ride-sharing apps, private auto-rickshaws.

-Seatbelts for front passengers, helmets for two-wheelers.
+Seatbelts for front passengers, helmets for two people-wheelers.

 Roads can be different significantly.
 Congestion is a common issue, especially in urban areas.

-Expect reckless driving and less lane discipline.
+Expect aggressive driving and less lane discipline.

 Designated parking areas are limited.
 On-street parking can be challenging in crowded areas.